Attorneys Defending Charges of Trespassing and Entering Restricted Areas of the Detroit Metropolitan Airport

-Michigan’s premier airport defense firm…providing cutting edge, experienced defense to offenses allegedly committed at Metropolitan Airport by both local residents and out-of-state travelers.
-We are not afraid to win.
+Michigan’s premier airport defense firm.
+We provide cutting-edge, experienced defense to offenses allegedly committed at Metropolitan Airport by residents and out-of-state travelers.

-- Air Operations Area: areas used for landing, takeoff, moving of planes, hangar areas, and parking aprons.
+- Air Operations Area: areas used for landing, takeoff, movement of planes, hangar areas, and parking aprons.

 - Secured Area: areas where access is controlled by fencing, gates, signs, guards, or devices.

-- Sterile Area: public areas where access is controlled by inspection of persons and property.
+- Sterile Area: public areas where the inspection of persons and property controls access.